 As shown in Algorithm~\ref{alg:IMP}, we first train the full GAN model for $t$ epochs with limited training samples (e.g., 100-shot), and then perform IMP to globally prune the weights with the lowest magnitude.
 Zero elements in the obtained masks $m_g$ and $m_d$ index the pruned weights.
 Before repeating the process again, the weights of the sparse generator $\mathcal{G}(\cdot,\theta\odot m_g)$ and discriminator $\mathcal{D}(\cdot,\phi\odot m_d)$ are rewound to the same initialization $\theta_0$ and $\phi_0$, following the convention \cite{Frankle:2019vz}.
 The pruning ratio $\rho$ controls the portion of weights removed per round, and we fix $\rho$ = 20\% in all experiments.

 Intuitively, identifying a special sparse mask (without requiring to train its weights well) should be an easier and hence more data-efficient task compared to training the full network weights.
-That was verified by our observations in experiments too: when the training data volume reduces from 100\% to 10\% of the full training set, the quality of sparse mask remains to be stable, since it achieves matched performance compared to its dense counterpart in both full and limited data re-training regimes.
+That was verified by our observations in experiments too: when the training data volume reduces from $100\%$ to $10\%$ of the full training set, the quality of sparse mask remains to be stable, since it achieves matched performance compared to its dense counterpart in both full and limited data re-training regimes.